celo-org/docs/blog/05-22-23-celo-security-considerations/celo-security-considerations.md

 - Auditability and Verification: Timestamp manipulation makes it difficult to verify and audit the contract's logic and intentions.
 It introduces uncertainty and erodes the transparency that blockchain technology provides.

-Block timestamps have been used historically for a number of purposes, including entropy for random numbers locking funds for a set amount of time, and different state-changing, time-dependent conditional statements.
-Because validators have the capacity to slightly alter timestamps, using block timestamps wrong in smart contracts can be quite risky.
+Block timestamps have been used historically for many purposes, including entropy for random numbers locking funds for a set amount of time, and different state-changing, time-dependent conditional statements.
+Because validators can slightly alter timestamps, using block timestamps wrong in smart contracts can be quite risky.

 Instead of using the block timestamp, consider using other mechanisms for time-dependent operations, such as using block numbers or external time oracles.
 These alternatives provide a more secure and reliable way to incorporate time-dependent behavior into your Solidity contracts while preserving the integrity and security of the blockchain.